 4. Indexing

 The most important journals are indexed in major metrics databases, such as PubMedCentral (free) or the Web of Science (paywall).
-Once again, you need to be careful, because predatory journals invariably, and falsely claim to be indexed.
-They often display metrics in their website which are either entirely made-up, or created by scam databases.
+Once again, you need to be careful, because predatory journals invariably, and falsely, claim to be indexed.
+They often display metrics in their website which are either entirely made up, or created by scam databases.
 The image below (taken from Scholarly Open Access) shows the URL of such a spurious database.
 This is maintained by an entity who call themselves the Institute for Science Information, a name which mimics the legitimate Thomson-Reuters Institute for Scientific Information.

-On the other hand, just because a journal is not indexed does not always means that it is predatory.
+On the other hand, just because a journal is not indexed does not always mean that it is predatory.
 Many journals, especially newer ones or those with a regional focus, are not listed in the major indices.

 5. Boards and peer review practices

 To the extent possible, you need to try to evaluate how transparent the editorial and peer review processes seem.
 To begin with, look for the names of the editor and editorial board.
 If you can’t find these, that’s a huge red flag.
-You will also want to verify any information that you do find, because some predatory journals just lie about their editorial boards.
-You can do this by checking the academics’ university webpages and CVs.
+You will also want to verify any information that you do find because some predatory journals just lie about their editorial boards.
+You can do this by checking the academics’ university web pages and CVs.

 6. Fees

 The two greatest red flags are when the journal charges submission fees (as opposed to publication charges) and when publication involves fees that are not clearly described.
 Another red flag is when a journal charges disproportionately high fees for the services they provide.
-Willy Renandya helpfuly notes that charges over $300 are suspect.
+Willy Renandya helpfully notes that charges over $300 are suspect.
 (However, if you were to point out that the Article Processing Charges levied by publishers like Elsevier or Springer also qualify them as predatory publishers, I would find it hard to contest your view).

-What does a predatory journal look like?
+What do predatory journals look like?

-Some reasons not to publish in a predatory journal
+Keep readingSome reasons not to publish in a predatory journal

 Work published in predatory journals is wasted